vijesh12/automating-aws-with-python/README.md

 npm install -g serverless - check working by typing serverless in cmd brew install awscli check workign by typing aws help brew install git
+##01 - webotron

+Webotron is a script that will sync a local directory to an s3 bucket, and optionally configure Route53